microsoft/DacFx/src/Microsoft.Build.Sql.Templates/README.md

 # Microsoft.Build.Sql.Templates

+SQL projects templates for a new project and a sample code analysis rule.

+📗 Learn more about SQL projects at https://learn.microsoft.com/sql/tools/sql-database-projects/sql-database-projects

 ## Installing the templates

 The templates are available on [NuGet](https://www.nuget.org/packages/Microsoft.Build.Sql.Templates/).
 To install the templates, run the following command: